hamid-jaafary/hamid-jaafary/README.md

 Hey there, coding pals! 👋

 Former Mechanical engineer, diving into the world of code, and loving every bit of it!
-Here to share my coding escapades and lessons learned.
+Here to share my coding experiences and lessons learned.

 <hr/>